 Each vertical sampling rack included a central stilling well (3.81 cm (1.5“) PCV pipe with 1.27 cm (1/2”) holes along the length) with a measuring tape affixed to the front.
-Inside the stilling well was an Odyssey Capacitance Water Level Logger (Dataflow Systems Ltd., New Zealand); and on either side of the central stilling well was a slotted offset angle bar onto which hose clamps held siphon sampler bottles (Figure 3).
+The capacitance road was placed inside the well to measure stage continuously and determine at what water level and time each siphon bottle was filled.
+A slotted offset angle bar was installed on either side of the stilling well hold the siphon sampler bottles (Figure 3).